PoweredwithAI/PoweredwithAI/README.md

-💫 ### About Me:
+### About Me:
 🔭 AI/ML systems architect and **drug discovery** strategist with 20+ years in life sciences, healthcare delivery, and startups, now building hands-on machine learning solutions for computational chemistry and digital health.
-🤝 Work spans end-to-end AI platforms for obesity drug discovery, multi-omics and RNA-seq clustering, and remote therapeutic monitoring for liver and chronic diseases.

 This space showcases reproducible pipelines, clean code, and experiment-ready prototypes at the intersection of generative models, reinforcement learning, and clinical workflows.

+🤝 My work spans end-to-end AI platforms for obesity drug discovery, multi-omics and RNA-seq clustering, and remote therapeutic monitoring.

 👯 Currently open to collaborations with pharma, biotechs, health systems, and AI teams on:
 - Target discovery, virtual screening, and retrosynthesis for small molecules and peptides.